Pylons/pyramid/docs/narr/views.rst

 ~~~~~~~~~

 You can issue an HTTP redirect from within a view "by hand" instead of
-relying on the :func:`pyramid.httpexceptions.redirect` function to do it for
+relying on the :func:`pyramid.response.redirect` function to do it for
 you.

-To do so, you can *return* a :class:`pyramid.httpexceptions.HTTPFound`
+To do so, you can *return* a :class:`pyramid.response.HTTPFound`
 instance.

 .. code-block:: python
    :linenos:

-   from pyramid.httpexceptions import HTTPFound
+   from pyramid.response import HTTPFound

    def myview(request):
        return HTTPFound(location='http://example.com')